-Mary Douglas Leakey was a paleoanthropologist who is best known for making several prominent archaeological and anthropological discoveries throughout the latter half of the 20th century.
+Mary Leakey was a paleoanthropologist who is best known for making several prominent archaeological and anthropological discoveries throughout the latter half of the 20th century.
 Working with husband Louis Leakey, her longtime colleague, she uncovered a number of fossils in Africa, which significantly advanced scientific knowledge of the origins of humankind.

 Mary Leakey was born Mary Douglas Nicol on February 6, 1913, in London, England.
-The daughter of an artist, at a young age, Leakey excelled at drawing—a talent that she later used to enter into the field of paleoanthropology.
+The daughter of an artist, at a young age, Mary excelled at drawing—a talent that she later used to enter into the field of paleoanthropology.
 When she was just 17 years old, she served as an illustrator at a dig in England.

 Husband-Wife Team Begins

-In the 1930s, Mary Leakey was asked to illustrate a book entitled Adam's Ancestors (1934), authored by Louis S.B.
+In the 1930s, Mary was asked to illustrate a book entitled Adam's Ancestors (1934), authored by Louis S.B.
 Leakey, an archaeologist and anthropologist.
 The pair hit it off quickly and soon developed a personal relationship.
 They married in 1937, forming one of science's most well-known husband-wife teams.
 The couple moved to Africa when Louis embarked on an excavation project at the Olduvai Gorge, a steep ravine in what is now Tanzania, East Africa.

 First Big Discovery: 'Proconsul Africanus'

-Mary Leakey made her first big discovery in 1948: She found a partial skull fossil of Proconsul africanus, an ancestor of apes and humans that later evolved into the two distinct species.
+Mary made her first big discovery in 1948: she found a partial skull fossil of Proconsul africanus, an ancestor of apes and humans that later evolved into the two distinct species.
 Her find was truly remarkable; the fossil, believed to be more than 18 million years old, was the first species of the primate genus to be discovered from the Miocene era.

 'Zinjanthropus Boisei' and 'Homo Habilis'

-In 1960, the Leakey team made its next major discovery: Fossils of Homo habilis, a species that is believed to be between 1.4 and 2.3 million years old, and to have originated during the Gelasian Pleistocene period.
+In 1960, the Leakey team made its next major discovery: fossils of Homo habilis, a species that is believed to be between 1.4 and 2.3 million years old, and to have originated during the Gelasian Pleistocene period.
 Their find also provided evidence that the species were adept in making stone tools—making them the earliest known experts in that field.

 Final Years and Legacy

-After Louis Leakey died in 1972, Mary continued to research and hunt for fossils.
+After Louis died in 1972, Mary continued to research and hunt for fossils.
 Nearly two decades after finding Homo habilis, in 1979, she discovered a trail of early human footprints at Laetoli, a site in Tanzania.
 The find was the first in the history of science to provide direct evidence of physical activity by humankind's apelike ancestors, changing previously held assumptions about primates.